 Bring wheels for your canoe and kayak, it will help with the portages.
-Please look for white laminated signs directing you to lakes and portages.
+Please look for the Chisago Lakes Water Trail signs directing you to lakes and portages.

 Respect Private Property

 This is a suburban Water Trail; please respect private homes and property along the shore!
 Please take your breaks and camp only in designated public areas.